renpy/renpy/sphinx/source/quickstart.rst

 between the two characters.

-To try this out, go into the launcher, select the "My Question Project", and choose "script.rpy" from under Edit Files.
+To try this out, go into the launcher, select the "My Question Project", and choose "script.rpy" from under Edit File.
 Ren'Py may ask you to select a text editor, after which it will download the editor you select.
 When it finishes, script.rpy will open in an editor.
 Erase everything in script.rpy, as we're starting from